Asiana Treks and Tours

 Trip Extension:

 Suppose you have extra days in Nepal after the Trek.
-In that case, we can arrange a tour, overnight stay at Nagarkot Balthali or any other place around Kathmandu and Chitwan, jungle safari, paragliding, rafting, canyoning, or other treks.
+In that case, we can arrange a tour that includes an overnight stay at Nagarkot Balthali or any other location around Kathmandu and Chitwan, as well as activities such as jungle safaris, paragliding, rafting, canyoning, or other treks.
 Do not hesitate to inform us.
 We will create the best for you.

 Trek Difficulty:

-Completing this trek is achievable even if you're a beginner, although you must maintain a reasonable fitness level.
-Prior trekking experience can be advantageous, though it is optional.
+Completing this trek is achievable even for beginners, provided you maintain a moderate to high fitness level.
+Prior trekking experience is advantageous, although it is optional.
 All you need is the readiness to hike steadily for 4-8 hours, navigating tricky terrain.

 Suppose trekkers have pre-existing medical conditions, such as lung or heart diseases.
 In that case, they are advised to consult their physician before booking the trek to ensure their safety and well-being throughout the journey.